MrProtsyuk/due/README.md

 <tr>
 <td>

-due is a a application that lets users track your expenses can save you time and money.
-In addition, tracking your expenses can provide you with financial awareness and insight into your daily, monthly spending habits, making your life a whole lot easier.
+due is an application that lets users track their expenses, which we hope will save users time and money, especially with rising inflation.
+In addition, tracking your expenses can provide you with financial awareness and insight into your daily, monthly spending habits, making life a whole lot easier.
 </details>

 </td>